 With summer in Greenville comes days at the beach, cookouts, and ac upkeep

 Want to prevent your air conditioning from running all day?
 A programable thermostat solves that!
-Programable thermostats keep your ac system from wearing out expensive parts and helps manage the summer cooling bills by giving you the ability to decide when the system should run.
-By far, the most effortless things you can do are; keep doors and vents open, keep items from obstructing air return vents, and check that windows and doors are sealed, (especially with window ac units.)
+Programable thermostats keep your ac system from wearing out expensive parts and helps manage the summer cooling bills by letting you decide when the system should be running.
+By far, the most effortless things you can do are; keep rooms and vents open, keep items from obstructing air return vents, and check that windows and doors are sealed, (especially with window ac units.)
 All of these will help keep your home cool and avoid unneeded wear and tear.

 Summer in Greenville also means more time outdoors and more time looking at your ac system, which, is most likely not the greatest feature of your outdoor paradise.
 There are various ways to make your ac unit complement your backyard aesthetic, like upcycling your weathered fencing into a trendy and green ac cover.
 Maybe you want better camouflage without suffocating your air conditioner, an ac house may be a better idea.
 Not a wood enthusiast?
 You can create a stone ac cover with pavers and cement for a rustic effect.
 If you like to have straightforward access to your outdoor ac unit, an ac cover with a hinged lid may work better.
 The DIY possibilities are endless!